sonjageorgievska/current/proposals/software-sustainability.md

 - **Organize NL-RSE workshop on FAIR software**: context
 - **Organize a Five recommendations compliance sprint**: Make an inventory of our own compliance with the Five recommendations site.
 - What about software engineering
+- something related to software sustainability plans| protocols https://doi.org/10.5281/zenodo.1451750
+- should i include things like talks about RSD stuff?

 ## What are the expected outputs of the proposed SIG?
 <!--